kurtosis-tech/kurtosis/docs/docs/cli-reference/service-logs.md

 By default, logs printed in the terminal from this command are truncated at the most recent 200 log lines.
 For a stream of logs, we recommend the `-f` flag.
 For all the logs use the `-a` flag and for a snapshot of the logs at a given point in time (e.g. after a change), we recommend the [`kurtosis dump`](./dump.md).

 :::note Log Retention
-Kurtosis will keep logs for up to 4 weeks before removing them to prevent logs from taking up to much storage.
+Kurtosis will keep logs for up to 1 week before removing them to prevent logs from taking up to much storage.
 If you'd like to remove logs before the retention period, `kurtosis enclave rm` will remove any logs associated for service in the enclave and `kurtosis clean` will remove logs for all services in stopped enclaves.
 :::

 The following optional arguments can be used: